Academic Background

 Research Interests

 I specialise in historical linguistics and in theoretical and dialect syntax, working primarily on material from Celtic languages.
 I am interested in the mechanisms of syntactic variation and change, in syntactic reconstruction, and in the use of electronic corpora in historical linguistics.
-My previous research projects include the Historical Corpus of the Welsh Language, the Syntactic Atlas of Welsh Dialects, the History of Negation in the Languages of European and the Mediterranean, and I have most recently begun a project to map dialect variation using social-media data.
+My previous research projects include the Historical Corpus of the Welsh Language, the Syntactic Atlas of Welsh Dialects, the History of Negation in the Languages of European and the Mediterranean, and Tweetolectology.
+I have most recently begun a project with colleagues at HU Berlin on the history of subject pronouns in the languages of northern Europe.